Electric cargo bikes: What you need to know to stay legal

 One of the few challenges of cargo bikes is that their larger size and heavier weight can make breakdowns inconvenient.
 A flat tyre, broken chain, or buckled wheel can bring even a short journey to a halt, especially when carrying children or heavy cargo.
 That’s why breakdown recovery is such a valuable feature for cargo bike riders.

-ETA cycle insurance includes Cycle Rescue, the UK’s first bicycle breakdown cover, which also covers cargo bikes, recumbents, adapted cycles and tandems.
-If you break down, we’ll arrange for you and your bike to be taken to a repair shop, railway station, or home within a 25-mile radius.
+Cycle Rescue, the UK’s first bicycle breakdown cover, covers cargo bikes, recumbents, adapted cycles and tandems.
+If you break down, we’ll arrange for you and your bike to be taken to a repair shop, railway station, or home if nearer.

 Insuring your electric cargo bike needn’t be complicated or costly.
-At ETA, we charge no extra for covering electric bicycles and include £2m third-party liability as well as protection against battery theft as standard.
-So whether you’re transporting kids or groceries, you can ride with peace of mind.
+At ETA, we charge no extra for covering electric bicycles so whether you’re transporting kids or groceries, you can ride with peace of mind.

 {{cta-ebike}}